gs1/GS1_DigitalLink_Resolver_CE/README.md

 the supplied YAML files in this repository will get you up and running quickly.

 1. Make sure you are pointing at the correct K8s cluster context:<pre>docker context ls</pre>
-1. Run this command to get your cluster to install the images and build the complete K8s application:<pre>kubectl apply -k ./
+1. Run this command to get your cluster to install the images and build the complete K8s application:<pre>kubectl apply -k ./</pre>
+Note: It can take several minutes for the SQL Server pod to be set running.
+Until then expect 'ContainerCreating' status when you list the running pods.
+Use the command 'kubectl get pods' regularly until the SQL Server pod has status 'Running'.
+You are always recommended to use SQL Server in a separate cloud resource such as SQL Azure and not in a pod!
 1. Once your cluster is up and running, you will need to run the SQL script to create the database with some example data.
 To do this, you need to find the SQL Server pod:<pre>kubectl get pods</pre>...and locate a pod with 'sql-server' in its name, then use that name in this command:<pre>kubectl exec -it  POD_name_containing_sql-server /bin/bash</pre>
 ...then once you have a command prompt inside the pod:<pre>/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P its@SECR3T! -i  /gs1resolver_sql_scripts/sqldb_create_script.sql</pre>... and once that script has completed, exit the pod with:<pre>exit</pre>